- Education and Science»

 Many of the craters are deep but a few are shallow also, possibly having implications for the ice material that is thought to be on the surface.
 If truly present, then we would expect to see the crater walls deform as constant solar bombardment would melt the ices.
 The fact that we don't see that and also that many craters have inner craters implying an old age hints at an iceless surface.
 Based on the average depth of craters on the surface of Ceres, something 100x the viscosity of water ice must be present, like clathrates (salty mix) or porous rock, otherwise we would expect to see more large craters than there are currently.
 And after mapping the polar regions, Dawn data showed that many craters (totally less than 1% the surface area of the northern hemisphere) in that area exist in permanent shadow, raising the possibility of water ice being stored there as opposed to the aforementioned craters that receive direct sunlight.
 In January of 2017, a study confirmed that at least one of these craters, PSR2, does have sheets of frozen water in it.
 Located near the north pole of the dwarf planet, infrared data pointed to its existence.
-Its possible that the water ice brought to the surface of the bottoms of craters could exist until bombarded by radiation, sublimating away and leaving no traces behind (NASA/JPL "Ceres Gets," Betz "NASA," Betz "Dawn" 48, Timmer, American Geophysical Union, MacDonald).
+Its possible that the water ice brought to the surface of the bottoms of craters could exist until bombarded by radiation, sublimating away and leaving no traces behind (NASA/JPL "Ceres Gets," Betz "NASA," Betz "Dawn" 48, Timmer, American Geophysical Union, MacDonald, Wenz "Ceres Has").

 Time passed along as Dawn continued to gather data.
 Eventually, enough infrared readings were collected of the surface to finally gather detailed spectroscopic information.
 Earth's atmosphere blocks this portion, so any space-based view is crucial.
 And the data collected by the Visible and Infrared Mapping Spectrometer on Dawn offered quite a few surprises.